Sankurathri Foundation: ChandraSekhar Sankurathri

-Chandrasekhar Sankurathri was born to Appala Narasayya Naidu Sankurathri and Ramayamma Sankurathri on 20 November 1943 at Singarayakonda, Andhra Pradesh, India.
-He is the youngest of eight.
-He attended Municipal High School at Rajahmundry, East Godavari District, Andhra University, Waltair, Memorial University of Newfoundland, Canada and University of Alberta, Canada.
+Chandrasekhar Sankurathri was born as the youngest of eight children to Sankurathri Appala Narasayya Naidu and Sankurathri Ramayamma on 20 November 1943 in Singarayakonda, Andhra Pradesh, India.
+He attended Municipal High School in Rajahmundry; Andhra University, Waltair; Memorial University of Newfoundland, Canada; and University of Alberta, Canada.

-Chandrasekhar Sankurathri was working as a scientific evaluator with Health Canada in Ottawa and also as a visiting scientist for the Ministry of Fisheries, in Canada and a scientific evaluator for Canada's Ministry of Health.
+Chandrasekhar Sankurathri worked as a scientific evaluator with Health Canada in Ottawa, as well as a visiting scientist for the Ministry of Fisheries, in Canada and a scientific evaluator for Canada's Ministry of Health.

 Personal life

-Chandrasekhar Sankurathri married Manjari on 13-05-1975 at Kakinada, India.
+Chandrasekhar Sankurathri married Manjari on 13 May 1975 in Kakinada, India.
 Together they had a son, Srikiran, and a daughter, Sarada.
 Manjari, Srikiran and Sarada were killed in the Air India Flight 182 bombing on 23 June 1985 off the coast of Ireland.

 Establishment of Foundations

 Following the bombing, he resigned his job in Canada and returned to India in 1988.
 He established the Manjari Sankurathri Memorial Foundation in 1989 in memory of his wife, which is a registered charity in Canada.
 He established the Sankurathri Foundation in India in memory of his family in 1989.
-The Foundations' goals are to improve the quality of life of needy people in the rural and remote areas of Andhra Pradesh.
-He established Sarada Vidyalayam in 1992 on his daughter's name, which is a High school to provide free education for rural poor children.
+The Foundation's goals are to improve the quality of life of needy people in the rural and remote areas of Andhra Pradesh.
+He established Sarada Vidyalayam in 1992 in his daughter's name, which is a High school to provide free education for rural poor children.
 Sankurathri established Srikiran Institute of Ophthalmology in 1993, named after his son.
-Till October 2019, foundation restored vision to more than 2.7 lakh people among the needy and the poor and the economically backward and weaker sections and eliminated illiteracy through Sarada Vidyalayam and educated more than 3000 rural poor children providing them free facilities.
+As of October 2019, the foundation has restored vision to more than 270,000 people among the needy and the poor and the economically backward and weaker sections and eliminated illiteracy through Sarada Vidyalayam and educated more than 3,000 rural poor children, providing them free facilities.

 Origin and objectives

-Sankurathri Foundation is working in collaboration with the Manjari Sankurathri Memorial Foundation, established in year 1989 at Ottawa, Ontario, Canada.The organisation receives the majority of the funds from donors to operate various projects.
-A board of volunteers, manage and oversee the distribution of all donations for humanitarian projects in India.
-In 1989, the active implementation of MSMF objectives fused the onset of The Sankurathri Foundation which is currently managed by three volunteer trustees.
+Sankurathri Foundation is working in collaboration with the Manjari Sankurathri Memorial Foundation, established in 1989 in Ottawa, Ontario, Canada.
+The organisation receives the majority of the funds from donors to operate various projects.
+A board of volunteers manages and oversees the distribution of all donations for humanitarian projects in India.
+In 1989, the active implementation of MSMF objectives marked the onset of The Sankurathri Foundation, which is currently managed by three volunteer trustees.
 Dr. Chandrasekhar Sankurathri remains the president of the Manjari Sankurathri Memorial Foundation and Executive Trustee of the Sankurathri Foundation.

-The Sankurathri Foundation was registered as a non-profit organization in India with the purpose of improving the quality of life for destitute and downtrodden in the society.
-This is planned through education, health care and disaster relief programs.
+The Sankurathri Foundation was registered as a non-profit organization in India with the purpose of improving the quality of life for the destitute and downtrodden in society.
+This is planned through education, health care, and disaster relief programs.

 All the activities are being organized from Kakinada, in the East Godavari District of Andhra pradesh, serving a population of over five million.
 Till August 2015 the programme outreach spread over four districts of Andhra Pradesh around Kakinada is 20 million.
 Chandrasekhar lives on site and supervises all internal programs and outreach campaigns.

 Sankurathri Foundation is implementing educational programs through Sarada Vidyalayam, health care programs through SriKiran Institute of Ophthalmology and disaster relief programs through Spandana.